Epstein-Barr Virus

 Epstein-Barr-Virus

-The Epstein-Barr virus (EBV) is a common trigger for a variety of diseases, such as mononucleosis (also known as “kissing disease” or glandular fever), various cancers as well as fatigue and ME/CFS.
+The Epstein-Barr virus (EBV) is a common trigger for a variety of diseases, such as mononucleosis (also known as “kissing disease” or glandular fever), various cancers as well as exhaustion and ME/CFS.
 It is transmitted through saliva and mainly affects adolescents and young adults.
 The virus belongs to the genus of herpes viruses.

 Symptoms of EBV